iota-community/X-Team_IOTA_WebAssembly/README.md

 </p>

-## 🌳 IOTA WebAssebly(Wasm) Initiative
+## 🌳 IOTA WebAssembly(Wasm) Initiative

-The **IOTA WebAssebly(Wasm) Initiative** is a collaborative effort to discover the usage of Wasm in the IOTA Ecosystem, doing research, creating learning material, test and improve the Wasm binings and create tools and applications for the Wasm and IOTA Community.
+The **IOTA WebAssembly(Wasm) Initiative** is a collaborative effort to discover the usage of Wasm in the IOTA Ecosystem, doing research, creating learning material, test and improve the Wasm binings and create tools and applications for the Wasm and IOTA Community.

 [WebAssembly](https://webassembly.org/) (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.